Adjoint functor theorems for lax-idempotent pseudomonads: Introduction

 \subsection{Acknowledgements}

 The authors thank Giacomo Tendas for clarifying discussions about cocompletions, pettiness, and (weak) adjoint functor theorems; and Gabriele Lobbia for helpful discussions regarding pseudomonads in Gray-categories.
-They thank also John Bourke, Dylan McDermott, Giacomo Tendas, and Charles Walker for helpful comments on the paper.
+They thank also John Bourke, Dylan McDermott, Giacomo Tendas, Charles Walker, and the anonymous reviewer for helpful comments on the paper.

-Ivan Di Liberti was supported by the Swedish Research Council (SRC, Vetenskapsrådet) under grant \textnumero{}\,2019-04545.
-The research has received funding from Knut and Alice Wallenbergs Foundation through the foundation's programme for mathematics.
-Fosco Loregian was supported by the ESF funded Estonian IT Academy research measure (project 2014-2020.4.05.19-0001).
+Ivan Di Liberti was supported by the Swedish Research Council (Vetenskapsrådet) under grant \textnumero{}\,2019-04545.
+The research has received funding from the Knut and Alice Wallenberg Foundation through its programme for mathematics.
+Fosco Loregian was supported by the ESF-funded Estonian IT Academy research measure (project 2014-2020.4.05.19-0001).